Creams and topical treatments for eczema

 It is essential for soothing inflammation.
 Apply it once daily during flare-ups directly to red patches, to help provide your skin with soothing relief.

-Cortisone cream helps eliminate oozing red patches, swollen red patches, and thick patches.
-As a result, it also provides relief from itching caused by these patches, making it the safest and fastest way to break the vicious cycle: redness - itching - scratching - redness.
+Dermocorticoids help eliminate oozing red patches, swollen red patches, and thick patches.
+As a result, they also provide relief from itching caused by these patches, making them the safest and fastest way to break the vicious cycle: redness - itching - scratching - redness.

-Cortisone is an anti-inflammatory.
+Dermocorticoids are anti-inflammatories.
 Your body produces it naturally in the form of cortisol.
-It poses no risk if used correctly.
+Used correctly, they are very useful.
 It can be applied to any part of the body, including the face and scalp, and is suitable for adults, pregnant or breastfeeding women, children, infants, athletes, and more.
+Follow the recommendations of your doctor and pharmacist when prescribing.

 If you are unhappy with the cream provided by your doctor, ask him or her for another texture: gel, emulsion, lotion, ointment, etc. The treatment only works if you follow it!

-For eczema, you have no reason to fear cortisone, so long as you use it properly.
+For eczema, you have no reason to fear dermocorticoids, so long as you use it properly.

 Emollient: “the mason”